SUNSPOTS

 Sculptures sur Prose/Prose Sculptures, by Jan Owen.

-Towards the Equator: New & Selected Poems (2014), was shortlisted in the Prime Minister’s Literary Awards.
-His volume of stories,
+Towards the Equator (2014), was shortlisted in the Prime Minister’s Literary Awards.
+Alex’s work has been translated into a number of languages.
+His collection of stories

 The Man who Took to his Bed (2017), and his novella